RedTurtle/collective.periodcriterion/README.txt

 TODO
 ====

-* More tests (also not GMT specific)
+* More tests (the few there are GMT+1 specific)
 * Right now the calculation of dates is crappy.
-Think about replace the ``DateTime `` use with standard ``datetime`` module.
+Think about replace the ``DateTime`` use with standard ``datetime`` module.
   Are Collection still working with ``datetime``?
-* Plone 4 compatibility
+* Adding Plone 4 compatibility
+* Translations issues (I fear will be worst when using on Plone 4)

 Credits
 =======